mbasagoitia/yale-library-project/README.md

 Built as a real-world tool adopted and currently used by the Yale School of Music to improve workflow, this application also showcases:

 - Cross-platform desktop development
 - Secure authentication and role management
 - CRUD interfaces and data validation
 - Clean code structure and component-based UI with modern state management tools (Redux, Electron store)
+- Security Features
+  - Parameterized queries to prevent SQL injection
+  - Secure storage of credentials and environment variables with Keytar
+  - XSS sanitization middleware for user input
+  - Authentication and role-checking middleware to protect admin-only routes

 ---